YuginKysloff/guardian/readme.md

 You can allow, disallow, prohibit or unprohibit permissions.

-Permissions can be:
+There are more permission types.
+Here are they:

-* String Type:
+* String Type.
+It's just a string, it's not related to any model.
 ```php
 $user->allow('edit-posts');
 $user->can('edit-posts');
 ```

-* Global Type:
+* Global Type.
+It's related to a model, but not to a specific one.
 ```php
 $user->allow('edit', App\Post::class);
 $user->can('edit', App\Post::class);
 ```

-* Global Specific Type:
+* Global Specific Type.
+It's related to a specific model.
 ```php
 $user->allow('edit', App\Post::class, 'post_id_here');
 $user->can('edit', App\Post::class, 'post_id_here');
 ```

-Note: The following methods accept 3 parameters, from which the first is mandatory and the following two are optional.
+I will get through methods you can use with this package:
 * `hasPermission()`
 * `getPermission()`
 * `can()`